Global VAT updates relating to Covid-19

 Income derived by taxpayers from the provision of public transport, as well as express delivery services involving resident necessities, shall be exempt from VAT.

-During period 1st March to 31 May – i. for taxable sales, the income of small-scale VAT taxpayers in Hubei Province to which a levy rate of 3% is applicable is exempted from VAT, and the pre-payment VAT on pre-payment VAT items subject to a pre-levy rate of 3% is suspended except for those in Hubei Province, small-scale VAT payers in other provinces, autonomous regions and centrally-administered municipalities may pay VAT at the reduced levy rate of 1% for their taxable sales revenue subject to a levy rate of 3%; they may also prepay VAT at the reduced pre-levy rate of 1% for their pre-payment VAT items subject to a pre-levy rate of 3%.
+During period 1st March to 31 May – May 31, 2020 for taxable sales, the income of small-scale VAT taxpayers in Hubei Province to which a levy rate of 3% is applicable is exempted from VAT, and the pre-payment VAT on pre-payment VAT items subject to a pre-levy rate of 3% is suspended except for those in Hubei Province, small-scale VAT payers in other provinces, autonomous regions and centrally-administered municipalities may pay VAT at the reduced levy rate of 1% for their taxable sales revenue subject to a levy rate of 3%; they may also prepay VAT at the reduced pre-levy rate of 1% for their pre-payment VAT items subject to a pre-levy rate of 3%.

 Imported materials donated for epidemic prevention are exempted from Import Customs Duty, import VAT and Consumption Tax.
 Materials imported by the competent health department directly used for epidemic prevention are exempted from Import Customs Duty.